lostsoul63b/NFL2K5-Resurrected/README.md

 [The latest roster updates can be found here.](https://forums.operationsports.com/forums/espn-nfl-2k5-rosters/)

 ## MOD Team credits
-**Special thanks and much love to the entire mod team who collaborated and contributed their time to helping bring this mod to life!**
+**Special thanks and much love to the entire mod team who collaborated and contributed their time to help bring this mod to life!**
 * LostsouL
 * xflamexofxhopex
 * Xevan
 * Orleans02
 * BAD_AL
 * Rick
+* MahomesMagic15